BrenoFariasdaSilva/Worked-Example-Miner/README.md

 - **Usage in Research:** We utilize JabRef to analyze code solutions, extract code metrics using CK, and understand the code evolution of a real-world application.

 Feel free to explore these repositories to gain insights into our research and methodologies.

+## Methodology

+Our research follows a systematic methodology to achieve its goals.
+This includes:

+### Data Collection

+- **Repositories Selection:** Identify and select repositories relevant to the research goals, such as Apache Commons-lang and JabRef.

+- **CK Integration:** Integrate CK to perform code metric analysis on specific commits, classes, or methods within the repository.

+- **Mining Software Repositories:** Utilize PyDriller to traverse the commit tree in the repository and extract information relevant to code metrics and evolution.

+- **Metric Visualization:** Utilize Matplotlib to create visualizations depicting the evolution of code metrics over time.

+- **RefactoringMiner Integration:** Integrate RefactoringMiner to identify changes in the code that contribute to code evolution.

+### Code Analysis

+- **Code Analysis:** Analyze code that started with "bad" metrics and evolved over time.
+Identify good code examples that indicate what makes code better and what changes are typically made to improve it.

+## Contributing

+Contributions are very welcome!
+If you have ideas, improvements, or findings related to our research goals, feel free to submit a pull request or open an issue.

 ## License